 A strength of our study is that we analysed PHC data obtained from a trial that was conducted among the entire population of the Northern Division of Fiji, including among children and the elderly.
 However, hospital surveillance was only possible at Labasa Hospital, the main referral centre for the division.
 The Northern Division is made up of four subdivisions, and Labasa Hospital is in Macuata subdivision; about 74% of all admissions to Labasa hospital were among residents of Macuata subdivision, and so it is likely that we missed admissions at subdivisional hospitals, thereby underestimating the overall burden.
 Furthermore, we may have also underestimated the burden by missing SSTI cases that were not recognized by clinicians because clinicians are known to normalize scabies in endemic settings [31]; missing cases that were recognized and treated but not included in patient records; and missing cases in the community because individuals chose traditional medical remedies for scabies treatment [7].

 Our analysis used a health system approach, utilizing micro-costing that involved direct quantification and costing of each resource use item.
-However, we did not consider resource use for of managing recurrent SSTI cases, or for containing institutional outbreaks.
+However, we did not consider resource use for managing recurrent SSTI cases, or for containing institutional outbreaks.
 Furthermore, we did not consider non-medical costs such as transportation.
 Indirect costs were not available to us from the Big SHIFT study, which precluded adopting a societal perspective.
-It is known that scabies and SSTI cause a range of societal impacts ranging from school and work absence to impacts from stigma [7, 25].
+It is known that scabies and SSTI cause a range of societal impacts, ranging from school and work absence to impacts from stigma [7, 25].

 Notwithstanding the limitations above, our study contributes to a sparse literature on the direct medical costs of scabies and related SSTIs in high prevalence settings.
 We found that scabies imposes a substantial economic loss to the government in relation to costs and healthcare resource utilization.
 Investment in scabies prevention and control may reduce the direct and indirect cost of scabies treatment in the longer term.
-Our findings are likely to be relevant to other countries in the Pacific, where the burden of scabies and the costs of treatment may be like that of Fiji.
+Our findings are likely to be relevant to other countries in the Pacific, where the burden of scabies and the costs of treatment may be similar to that of Fiji.
 Further research is needed to explicitly model the net economic burden of scabies and the cost effectiveness of public health control interventions for scabies such as MDA.

 References